dollarstir/Boa-me/PROJECT_KICKOFFS.md

 * 7. By using the Trello Board and frequent meet ups

 * 8.participating in in all group activities and attending all meetups.
-We will tolerant and each member will be a team player
+We will be tolerant ,and each member will be a team player

 * 9.We need to research on tools and materials needed for the project.